w3f/polkadot-wiki/docs/learn/learn-offenses.md

 Any slashed {{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} will be added to the [Treasury](./archive/learn-treasury.md).
-The rationale for this (rather than burning or distributing them as rewards) is that slashes may then be reverted by simply paying out from the Treasury.
+The rationale for this (rather than burning or distributing them as rewards) is that slashes may be reverted by simply paying out from the Treasury.
 This would be useful in situations such as faulty slashes.
-In the case of legitimate slashing, it moves tokens away from malicious validators to those building the ecosystem through the normal Treasury process.
+In the case of legitimate slashing, tokens are moved away from malicious validators to those building the ecosystem through the normal Treasury process.

 Slashing only occurs for active validations for a given nominator, and slashes are not mitigated by having other inactive or waiting nominations.
-They are also not mitigated by the validator operator running separate nodes; each node is considered its own entity for purposes of slashing.
+They are also not mitigated by the validator operator running separate nodes; each node is considered its own entity for slashing purposes.

 :::info Multiple Active Nominations

-In rare instances, with very large bonds, a nominator may be actively nominating several validators in a single era.
+In rare instances, with very large bonds, a nominator may actively nominate several validators in a single era.
 In this case, the slash is proportionate to the amount staked to that specific validator.
-Note that you cannot control the percentage of stake you have allocated to each validator or choose who your active validator will be (except in the trivial case of nominating a single validator).
+Note that you cannot control the percentage of stake allocated to each validator or choose who your active validator will be (except in the trivial case of nominating a single validator).
 Staking allocations are controlled by the [Phragmén algorithm](learn-phragmen.md).

 :::